Designing an events feature to increase community engagement

 Team: 2 people

 My role: As part of a close-knit, two-person team, we worked together on every aspect of the UX design process.
-I took the lead on competitive analysis, user flows, information architecture, wireframes and visual design.
+I took the lead on competitive analysis, user flows and wireframes.

 Building community by hosting talks